 When to Consult a Doctor?

 Call your doctor if the illness persists or disappears after a few weeks.
-You should consult a doctor if a more serious condition causes your anal itch.
+You should consult a doctor if a more severe condition causes your anal itch.
 A few symptoms that accompany anal irritation require medical attention.
 They consist of the following:

 - Pus coming from the anus or anywhere nearby